-There’s a science-backed, all-you-care-to-eat diet that helps folks lose nine,15, even 24 pounds in a single week.
-And that’s not even the best part.
-We’ve convinced one of the world’s most respected nutrition experts to turn the approach — which is built around unprocessed plant foods — into what may be the easiest and most effective soup diet ever.
+There’s a science-backed, all-you-care-to-eat diet that helps some folks lose nine pounds in a single week — and that’s not even the best part.
+We’ve convinced one of the world’s most respected nutrition experts to turn the approach, which is built around unprocessed plant foods, into what may be the easiest and most effective soup diet ever.

 How well will Dr. Greger’s soup diet work for you?
-Here’s how to find out.
+Scroll below to find out.

 Soup Diet: Quick-Start Guide

 What you eat: Savor hearty bowls of Dr. Greger’s Vegetable Bean Soup up to twice a day.
-The rest of the time, enjoy all the oil-free, unprocessed plant foods you like.
-Why no animal foods?
+The rest of the time, enjoy all the oil-free, unprocessed plant foods that you want.
+Why no animal products?
 We tend to eat them to unhealthy excess, crowding out more beneficial plant options.
-Why no oil?
+And why no oil?
 It’s the most calorie-dense and least nutrient-dense part of a plant, easily turning meals into calorie bombs.

-“You’ll get all the fat you need from whole plants like nuts and avocado with no need to worry about portion control,” Greger notes.
+“You’ll get all the fat you need from whole plants like nuts and avocado with no need to worry about portion control,” Greger says.

 Why it works: When readers tested this soup diet for us, the average woman lost nine pounds a week, with our biggest loser dropping 16.
 That’s roughly double the amount reported when we tested the old Cabbage Soup Diet!
-Greger says credit goes to both soup itself and what’s in (and not in) his soup.
+Greger says credit goes to the soup itself and what’s inside (and not inside) his soup.
 For starters, studies show that we burn a lot more calories breaking down unprocessed food — about 65 extra calories for a main course alone.
-On top of that, eating only plant foods loads us with enough nutrients to spike metabolism “even as we sleep.
-Research suggests plant-based dieters have an 11 percent higher resting metabolic rate.”
-There’s more: All the fiber in unprocessed plant food kills hunger and is proven to rev the growth of “skinny bacteria” in our digestive tracts — a factor linked to effortless weight control.
+On top of that, eating only plant foods loads us with enough nutrients to spike metabolism even as we sleep.
+Research suggests plant-based dieters have an 11 percent higher resting metabolic rate.
+There’s more: All the fiber in unprocessed plant food kills hunger and is proven to rev the growth of “skinny bacteria” in our digestive tracts, a factor linked to effortless weight control and diet longevity.

 Weight-Loss Soup Recipe: